Private rented housing for students usually gives you the same rights as any other private tenant.

 Get advice before you sign if you're not sure about any part of your agreement as a tenant or guarantor.

-Talk to a student adviser or use Shelter's directory to find an adviser in your area.
+Talk to a student adviser or contact a Shelter adviser online, by phone or in person.

 Paying a tenancy deposit